gomorpheus/morpheus-docs/integration_guides/cloudfoundry.rst

 #.
 Select :guilabel:`NEXT`
 #.
 Select a Group and PCF Cloud
 #.
 Add an Instance Name
 #.
-Optionally select and Environmnent Tag and/or add a custom Tag
+Optionally select and Environment Tag and/or add a custom Tag
 #.
 Select :guilabel:`NEXT`
 #.
 Select a Plan and available options for the Plan, or use the custom Plan
 #.
 Select a Space to add the Instance to
 #.
 Select :guilabel:`NEXT`
 #.
-In the Deployemnts seciton, select a Deployment and Version to be deployed.
+In the Deployments section, select a Deployment and Version to be deployed.
 These can be git repos or files added in ``Provisioning -> Deployments``

    ..
 IMPORTANT:: If services are specified in a git repo manifest, |morpheus| assumes they are already exist in the PCF cloud with matching names.

 #.
 Select :guilabel:`NEXT`
 #.
 Select :guilabel:`COMPLETE`

-This will quickly create the Cloud Foundry Applicaiton, and then the deployment will follow which may take longer depending on the app configuration.
-The locaiton will be updated with the route once it is configured.
+This will quickly create the Cloud Foundry Application, and then the deployment will follow which may take longer depending on the app configuration.
+The location will be updated with the route once it is configured.

 ..
 NOTE:: Compute, Memory, and CPU stats will be pulled, and a Cloud Foundry monitoring health check will be automatically configured for the instance.